wp-plugins/dailymotion-search-and-publish-videos/readme.txt

 Once video is published, you will get a link to EDIT right on plugin dashboard.

-Youtube & Vimeo are coming soon.
-In the mean time enjoy these new features:

-Now you can search by user ID and pull upto 200 results at a time.
+Now you can search by user ID and pull upto 100 results at a time.
 You can also add your theme compatible settings in "User Settings" Page.
 (Please refer to screenshots)

 * Player Settings: